monhi/inilite/README.md

+# INI Lite
-This is a lite implementation of ini configuration files for Linux OS.
+This is a lite implementation of INI configuration files for Linux OS.
 It uses C++ 11 features.
-following templates are used:
+The following templates are used:
 1. std::map
 2. std::string
 3. std::mutex
 4. std::set

-it is the first time that I use std::set in a project.
+It is the first time that I have used std::set in a project.

 Just, setKey and getkey functions are implemented to handle string values.
-Other types can be converted to string and saved inside ini file.
+Other types can be converted to a string and saved inside INI file.

 Notes:
-- each line can have maximum or 512 characters. you can change it in `IniLinux.h` header file.
+- Each line can have a maximum of 512 characters.
+But you can change it in the `IniLinux.h` header file.
-- lines are sorted alphabetically before saving.
+- Lines are sorted alphabetically before saving.
+- Comment lines are deleted automatically. do not save any comment.